Let's start planning your Mardi Gras party now. The Mardi Gras season

 Crown your Mardi Gras Party King and Queen: You can also select the coronation candidates by choosing the male and female winner who found the most coins, has the most beads, came in the best costume.
 Purchase a crown and tiara and some special beads.. and hold a coronation!

-This Printable Mardi Gras Game pack is a fun addition to your Mardi Gras party and has games for all ages!
+These Printable Mardi Gras Games are a fun addition to your Mardi Gras party for all ages!
+Buy once, keep forever.